soviimeow/SoviiCorne-Drivers/README.md

-The QMK files to compile the firmware for a keyboard.
-Enjoy your keyboard ;D
+QMK files and firmware for my custom keyboard using 6x4 Corne layout!